willymcallister/willymcallister.github.io/_articles/rc-natural-response-derivation.md

 $\text C\,\dfrac{dv}{dt} + \dfrac 1 {\text R} \, {v} = 0$

-## Solve the circuit

-The previous equation has a fancy name.
-It is called a *first-order ordinary differential equation* (ODE).
+This equation has a fancy name.
+It is a *first-order ordinary differential equation* (ODE).

 {% capture summary %}What do these terms mean?{% endcapture %}
 {% capture details %}